seibert-media/fluesterfix/README.md

     defaults to `logo-darkmode.png`.
 -   `$FLUESTERFIX_LABEL`: Custom alternative name for logo, defaults to `//SEIBERT/MEDIA`.
+-   `$FLUESTERFIX_MAX_FILE_SIZE`: Maximum allowed size (in bytes) for file uploads.
+The actual filtering must be done in your reverse proxy; this variable only displays that limit.
+Unset by default.

 The program does not automatically remove secrets which have never been retrieved.
 You might want to install a cron job on your system to remove